BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 Last lab, you created a account for TACC.
 I've added you as a collaborator in our class project, which means you have access to resources to run large jobs.
 We're going to learn to upload files to TACC, run jobs remotely, and download the results to our local machines.

-First, open up a Cygwin window and navigate to the file containing `dna.phy.dat.txt` (probably `BioinformaticsR/alignments`).
+First, open up a Cygwin window.
+Note the command prompt that appears here: it is specific to your local machine.
+Navigate to the file containing `dna.phy.dat.txt` (probably `BioinformaticsR/alignments`).
 Enter the following command to upload your data to TACC, where "username" is the name you selected last week for your TACC account:

 `scp dna.phy.dat.txt username@lonestar.tacc.utexas.edu:.`